panlm/workshop-apjsme/elk/elk.rst

 More in Kibana
 --------------

-- More and more logs come in, littery every session should have a log, we have 500 session connect to F5 concurrently, each session will execute 0-5 seconds.
+- More and more logs come in. literally, every session should have a log entity, we have 500 session connect to F5 concurrently, each session will execute 0-8 seconds randomly.

     .. figure:: images/kibana-f5-1.png

-    - just focus on highlight part, it's a log from F5, log format just like the irules we defined previous
+    - just focus on highlight part, it's a log from F5, log format just like the **irules** we defined previous

-- This time, we do not collector logs only, we try to parse log with **logstash** and separate useful field for coming analysis.
+- This time, we do not aggregate logs only, we try to parse log with **logstash** and separate useful field for coming analysis.
 In this log line, we will capture the last number in last round brackets as **session_ms**, it is the session drution time.

 - Goto **Metric** page